-Kathleen O. DeMutis, MSN, ANP-BC
+Kathleen O. DeMutis, DNP, ANP-BC

 Kathleen O. DeMutis had great preceptors who helped her bridge the gap between school and clinical practice when she was a graduate student at Penn Nursing.
 Today, she helps hundreds of nurse practitioner students make the same transition, as a preceptor herself and by coordinating clinical sites for many of the graduate programs at Penn’s School of Nursing.

 “The best clinical education I received at Penn Nursing was being precepted by others.
 It’s been important for me to precept students ever since.”

 - DNP, Villanova University, 2017

 - MSN, University of Pennsylvania, 1997

 - BSN, University of Delaware, 1992